13 Dogs That Look Like Foxes

 This breed is very closely related to Pomeranians and Samoyeds.
 Keeshonds love to keep their owner’s company and typically struggle when left alone for long periods of time.
 A run or walk daily is necessary to keep this dog healthy and happy; bonus points if their human plays alongside them.
 Learn how long it’s OK to leave your dog home alone.

 These miniature fluffy purse dogs are one of the smaller dogs that look like foxes.
 Chihuahuas are actually the tiniest dog breed in existence.
 They require very minimal exercise and grooming, making them one of the most low-maintenance dogs out there.
 Chihuahuas are incredibly loyal, and their size doesn’t stop them from protecting their pack.
-Check out more of the most adorable lapdogs.

 The Finnish Spitz is incredibly loving, friendly, and playful making them ideal for families.
 They are a medium-sized breed that originated from Finland—they remain the national dog of Finland today!
 Unlike the very timid fox, this breed is incredibly outgoing and friendly.
 They can actually “yodel” up to 160 barks per minute, a talent formerly used to entrance prey.
 Here are some tips on how to get your dog to stop barking—without yelling.